 The curse of the LORD is in the house of the wicked: but he blesseth the habitation of the just.

-Something is hanging over your house and home!
-There are only two possibilities.
-Either the curse of the LORD Jehovah is hanging there, ready to fall, or the blessing of the mighty God is there.
+A curse may be hanging over your home!
+There are two possibilities.
+Either the curse of the LORD Jehovah is hanging there, ready to fall, or the blessing of the only true and living God is there.
 The difference in outcomes is incredible; the conditions are simple.
 You do not want to play around with the curse, and you do not want to miss the blessing.

 When the LORD curses, no man or group of men can bless.
 When the LORD blesses, no man or confederacy of men can curse.
 Balak, king of Moab, hired Balaam to curse Israel, in order to save Moab, but God blessed Israel and cursed Moab (Num 22:1 – 24:25).
 God loves to turn the plans and works of the wicked upside down – on their own heads (Ps 9:16-17).
 Consider what God did to the houses of Haman and Mordecai.
 What a contrast!